amankumarchy5423/Car_Price_Pridiction_ML/README.md

 ECR - AWS Elastic Container Registry -> For storing Docker images of the application joblib - For saving and loading ML models
 Docker - For containerizing the app in production
+CICD - Continuous Integration and Continuous Deployment (CI/CD) tools like GitHub Actions are utilized for automating the deployment process.
+AWS Elastic Load Balancer - To distribute incoming application traffic across multiple targets, ensuring high availability and reliability.
+AWS Auto Scaling Group - To automatically adjust the number of EC2 instances based on traffic demands, ensuring optimal performance and cost efficiency.